Idnan/furnish-js/README.md

 Let the classes on DOM elements generate the CSS for you.

 Furnish JS is simple **lightweight**, ~2KB when minified, utility that **turns the classes applied upon the DOM elements to CSS**.
-So that you don't have to manually write the CSS for those minor UI enhancements like increasing the padding, adding a little margin, changing the font size, applying a border radius, pumping up the line-height a bit etc. All you have to do is specify the CSS class on an element at any point of time i.e. either dynamically or statically, it will be *furnished*.
+So that you don't have to manually write the CSS for those minor UI enhancements like increasing the padding, adding a little margin, changing the font size, applying a border radius, pumping up the line-height a bit etc. All you have to do is specify the CSS class on an element at any point of timea i.e. either dynamically or statically, it will be *furnished*.

 ## How to Install?